 Here are eight things to do on a layover at Edmonton Airport.

 Enjoy a leisurely meal during your layover – you’ve got the time!
 There’s a selection of food options here, including to-go burgers, Asian cuisine, coffee and baked goods, and healthier juice smoothies.
 Sit-down restaurants tout local and international beer, burgers and wings, and Italian cuisine.
 Local favourites include the Belgian Beer Cafe, Edmonton Eskimos Sports Bar, and the Halo Bar & Bistro.
 A 24-hour Tim Horton’s and a Circle K Convenience shop are located pre-security for late-night snacks.

 A few airport lounges here cater to any traveller, regardless of your airline or flight class flown.
 This means that, for an inclusive entry fee, you can enjoy food, drinks, and good WiFi, all in a comfortable setting – not a bad way to spend your layover.
 Pre-book online or use your lounge membership program.
 See our Edmonton Airport Guide for locations.

 Work off your meal with a nice shop around – a good way to get some cardio in, and maybe even exercise your credit card, too.
 You’ll find the standard airport shops, like Duty Free, newsstands and convenience stores, and shops offering sunglasses, jewelry, and last-minute technology solutions.
 HBC Trading Post, Outdoor Edmonton, Discover Alberta, and the University of Alberta kiosk offer local goods and Canadian exports.

 4. Check out live performances and art exhibits

-The airport hosts frequent live performances, plus interactive activities and art displays are accessible year-round.
+The airport hosts frequent live performances, interactive activities and art displays throughout the year.